PhanNgocTrieu/ParttenDesign/Factory/Readme.md

 If, after all of the extractions, the base factory method has become empty, you can make it abstract.
 If there’s something left, you can make it a default behavior of the method.

-Pros and Cons
+5) Pros and Cons
 You avoid tight coupling between the creator and the concrete products.
 Single Responsibility Principle.
 You can move the product creation code into one place in the program, making the code easier to support.
 Open/Closed Principle.
 You can introduce new types of products into the program without breaking existing client code.
 The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
 The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.

-Relations with Other Patterns
+6)Relations with Other Patterns
 Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).

 Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.